microsoft/win32metadata/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md).

+# Licensing

+## MIT
+* All metadata assemblies (e.g. `Windows.Win32.winmd`)
+* All tooling in this repository and in the [Microsoft.Windows.SDK.Win32Metadata NuGet package]([url](https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/))

+## Windows SDK
+* All Windows headers (e.g. RecompiledIdlHeaders) and Interface Definition Language (IDL) files in this repository/in the aforementioned NuGet package.

 # Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft's Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.